Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts: Large Language Model Usage

-To implement the tasks required by our definitions (Definition~\ref{def:deceptive-intention-positive} and \ref{def:deceptive-behavior-positive}), we draw inspiration from classic experiments in cognitive psychology.
-Particularly relevant are studies on \textit{transitive inference}, which involves deducing a relationship between two items based on their indirect relationships with a third item~\citep{bryant1971transitive}, and \textit{syllogistic reasoning}, which involves deriving a conclusion from multiple premises~\citep{sternberg1980representation}.
+\begin{revblock} To implement the tasks required by our definitions (Definition~\ref{def:deceptive-intention-positive} and \ref{def:deceptive-behavior-positive}), we build our framework upon two foundational paradigms from cognitive psychology, chosen specifically for how they map to our evaluation goals.
+First, \textit{syllogistic reasoning}, which involves deriving a conclusion from multiple premises~\citep{sternberg1980representation}, provides the \textbf{formal structure for our entire prompt}: we provide ``Facts'' (premises) and ``Rules'' and ask the LLM to derive a ``Conclusion'' (Yes/No).
+Second, \textit{transitive inference}, which involves deducing a relationship (e.g., A $\rightarrow$ C) from indirect relationships (e.g., A $\rightarrow$ B and B $\rightarrow$ C)~\citep{bryant1971transitive}, provides the \textbf{core logical engine of our task}.
+This combination provides a classic, objective test of multi-step logical deduction. \end{revblock}

-However, a significant challenge arises when applying these paradigms to LLMs: the premises and facts used in classic experiments may have been part of the model's training data.
-This prior knowledge could confound the evaluation, as the LLM might be recalling information rather than performing genuine reasoning.
-To address this, building upon these foundational studies, we design the \textbf{Contact Searching Question (CSQ)}, a novel inference task conducted using synthetic names to ensure the problem is entirely self-contained and free from knowledge contamination.
+However, a significant challenge arises when applying this evaluation paradigm to LLMs: the premises and facts used in classic experiments may have been included in the model's training data.
+This prior knowledge could confound the evaluation, as the LLM may answer using its internal knowledge rather than the provided premises.
+To disentangle the `rules'' and `facts'' from such internal knowledge, we design the \textbf{Contact Searching Question (CSQ)}, a novel inference task that uses synthetic names to ensure the problem is free from knowledge contamination.
+The names are generated by randomly pairing 100 common first names and last names, with duplicates removed.

-In this section, we first introduce the contact searching question (CSQ) framework (Section~\ref{sec:contact-searching}), which is a reachability task on a directed graph, with illustrative examples provided in Figure~\ref{fig:question-example}.
-Subsequently, we detail our evaluation framework for deceptive behavior and intention (Section~\ref{subsec:deception-evaluation}).
+In this section, we first introduce the CSQ framework, a reachability task on a directed graph (Section~\ref{sec:contact-searching}), with examples in Figure~\ref{fig:question-example}.
+We then present our evaluation framework for deceptive behavior and intention (Section~\ref{subsec:deception-evaluation}), with additional prompt examples in Appendix~\ref{apdx:csq-example}.